juliaolivieri/SpliZ_pipeline/README.md

 If this activation step doesn't work, try running `conda env list` and looking for the path that ends with `spliz_env`.
 Then run `source activate <full path>`. <!-- for example `source activate /share/PI/horence/applications/anaconda3/envs/spliz_env`. -->

+This whole process should take less than 5 minutes on a normal computer.

 ## Running the pipeline on test data

 Use the following command to run the pipeline on the small test dataset (labeled `test` in the `data` folder):